Return to top

 This post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 Please read my disclosure.

-This healthy edible cookie dough recipe is totally irresistible!
+This vegan cookie dough recipe is totally irresistible!
 Grab a spoon, and dig in!
-This gluten free and vegan cookie dough is made with all natural ingredients and has no raw flour or egg.
-Dotted with dark chocolate chips in a subtly sweet almond flour dough with a hint of sea salt!
-It’s so decadent you won’t realize it’s healthy.
-It’s the ultimate treat!
+Made with almond flour, coconut oil, maple syrup, and vegan chocolate chips, this edible, healthy cookie dough recipe is made with all-natural ingredients and has no raw flour or egg.
+Perfect for kids, afternoon treats, and late-night snacking.
+It’s the ultimate no-bake treat!

 Calling all cookie dough lovers!
-Are you guilty of licking the spatula when you’re making chocolate chip cookie dough?
+Are you guilty of licking the spatula when making chocolate chip cookie dough?
 I know I am!
 It’s so irresistible!
-The cookie dough is sometimes even better than the chocolate chip cookie itself!
+The cookie dough is sometimes even better than the finished baked cookies!

-However, eating raw cookie dough is not such a good idea, as we all know.
-Raw eggs and raw flour (commonly found in cookie dough recipes) contain harmful bacteria that can do quite a number on your tummy!
+However, eating raw cookie dough is not such a good idea.
+Raw eggs and raw flour (commonly found in cookie dough recipes) contain potential bacteria that can do quite a number on your tummy!

-That’s why I created this edible vegan cookie dough recipe that uses all natural whole food ingredients, and safe raw ingredients!
-It’s eggless cookie dough that tastes just as good as traditional cookie dough.
-And the best part: you can enjoy this no-bake treat guilt-free and not have to worry about an upset stomach at all!
+That’s why I created this edible vegan cookie dough recipe that uses all-natural, safe, and simple ingredients!
+It’s a gluten-free and eggless cookie dough that tastes just as good as traditional cookie dough.
+And the best part: you can enjoy this no-bake dessert guilt-free and not have to worry about a potential upset stomach!

 Latest Recipe Video!